UMM-CSci-3601/3601-lab2_client-server/LABTASKS.md

-So before you actually start _coding_ on any of that, you should spend some time using ZenHub to capture and estimate stories and do some planning.
+So before you actually start _coding_ on any of that, you should spend some time using ZenHub to capture and estimate issues and do some planning.

 * Make sure you've turned on [ZenHub](http://zenhub.com) so it works :smile:
-* Create at least one Milestone that starts on the first day of lab and ends when the lab is due
+* Create at least one epic that starts on the first day of lab and ends when the lab is due
-  * If you want to break the lab period into smaller time boxes and have multiple, smaller Milestones, that would be OK as well.
+  * If you want to break the lab period into smaller time boxes and have multiple, smaller epics, that would be OK as well.
 If you do this, make sure you provide reasonable start and end dates so one follows on from the other, and the first starts at the beginning of the lab and the last ends when the lab is due.

-Now you'll need to create several _epics_, one for each major feature described below.
+Now you'll need to create several epics, one for each major feature described below.
 (See ["Working with Epics inside GitHub"](https://www.zenhub.com/blog/working-with-epics-in-github/) for info on creating and working with epics in ZenHub.)
 For each epic you should add the issues (tasks) that you think you'll need to complete to provide a full version of this feature.